ktnlvr/ktnlvr.github.io-deprecated/content/posts/monads-ftw.md

             new_value: P = f(self._value)
             return Maybe[P](_value = new_value)

+    # not related to Monads in general,
+    # just a convinient function for a Maybe[T]
     def unwrap_or(self, alternative: T) -> T:
         if self._value is not None:
             return self._value